-ATEP 101 - Introduction to Athletic Training (3)
+AT 101 - Introduction to Athletic Training (3)

 Entry-level course designed to introduce the profession and the historical foundations of Athletic Training.
 The course will delineate the responsibilities of the Athletic Training Team, injury prevention techniques, conditioning techniques, mechanisms of sports trauma, bloodborne pathogens, foundations of sports trauma, and basic management skills.
-The Athletic Training Student will be presented with basic practical skills and knowledge applied to an Athletic Training setting.
+The student will be presented with basic practical skills and knowledge applied to an Athletic Training setting.
 The role of the Athletic Trainer and career opportunities will be discussed.

-ATEP 165 - Emergency Care of Athletic Injuries (3)
+AT 165 - Emergency Care of Athletic Injuries (3)

-The Athletic Training Student will be introduced to emergency and immediate care of athletic injuries.
+The student will be introduced to emergency and immediate care of athletic injuries.
 Medical emergencies, physical trauma, various disease pathologies, bleeding, respiratory and cardiac emergencies, and transportation of the injured will be explored.
-The Athletic Training Student will also experience emergency bandaging for open wounds, splinting for fractures and sprains, crutch fitting, and the use of a stethoscope and sphygmomanometer in a practical setting.
-Upon completion of Emergency Care of Athletic Injuries, the student will be certified in American Red Cross First Aid and CPR/AED for the Professional Rescuer.
+The student will also experience emergency bandaging for open wounds, splinting for fractures and sprains, crutch fitting, and the use of a stethoscope and sphygmomanometer in a practical setting.
+Upon completion of Emergency Care of Athletic Injuries, the student will be certified in American Red Cross First Aid and CPR/AED for Professional Rescuers and Health Care Providers.

-ATEP 202 - Athletic Training Clinical I (2)
+AT 202 - Athletic Training Clinical I (3)

-The Athletic Training Student will be exposed to locating and palpating anatomical landmarks and skeletal muscle origins and insertions on both the upper and lower quarters.
+The student will be exposed to locating and palpating anatomical landmarks and skeletal muscle origins and insertions on both the upper and lower quarters.
 In addition, psychomotor skills will be learned and applied involving various taping, wrapping, padding, bandaging, and wound care techniques for the lower quarter.
-These skills will be applied in athletic practices and games at the Betzler Athletic Training Room and the Scandlon Sports Medicine Clinic on King's College athletes and patients.
+These skills will be applied in athletic practices and games at the Betzler Athletic Training Facility and the Scandlon Sports Medicine Clinic on King's College athletes and patients.
 Class lecture will be applied, and testing will follow an oral/practical format.

-ATEP 203 - Athletic Training Clinical II (2)
+AT 203 - Athletic Training Clinical II (3)

-The Athletic Training Student will build upon the knowledge gained in Clinical I. Proper techniques of upper and lower quarter stretching and goniometry will be presented.
-The Athletic Training Student will also be instructed in the principles of proper strength training and conditioning.
+The student will build upon the knowledge gained in Clinical I. Proper techniques of upper and lower quarter stretching and goniometry will be presented.
+The student will also be instructed in the principles of proper strength training and conditioning.
 In addition, various taping, wrapping, padding, bandaging, and wound care techniques for the upper quarter will be learned and applied.
-The Athletic Training Student will continue to develop the taping and wrapping techniques learned in both Clinicals I and II.
-Class lecture will be applied, and the Athletic Training Student will be tested using an oral/practical testing format.
-Prerequisite: ATEP 202.
+The student will continue to develop the taping and wrapping techniques learned in both Clinicals I and II.
+Class lecture will be applied, and the student will be tested using an oral/practical testing format.
+Prerequisite: AT 202.

-ATEP 230 - Prevention & Care of Athletic Injuries I (3)
+AT 230 - Prevention & Care of Athletic Injuries I (3)